Post subject: PIN Diode Switch

 When you are talking

 mean your particular budget on each supply.
 It will take the same power

-to turn on the diode regardless of where it is referenced
+to turn on the diode regardless of where it is referenced to.

-the heat dissapation is correct.
+dissapation is correct.
 The n region is much larger than the p region

 and has more suface area in contact with the external contacts.
 Therefore

 Unread postPosted: Wed Dec 15, 2004 2:52 pm

 limit the number of power supply modules required.
 In some previous

-designs we have used a dedicated -50V supply for switching the devices off.
+designs we have used a dedicated -50V supply for switching the devices

-the need for such PSU module may be eliminated by sharing
+Hence the need for such PSU module may be eliminated by sharing

 existing supplies for the PIN diode switching.
 (The standard practice

 also be quite costly)